Hesperis matronalis: Cultivation

 Hesperis matronalis has been a cultivated species for a long time, and grows best in full sun to partial shade where soils are moist with good drainage.
 It is undemanding and self-seeds quickly, forming dense stands.
 Extensive monotypic stands of dame's rocket are visible from great distances; these dense collections of plants have the potential to crowd out native species when growing outside of cultivated areas.

 The successful spread of dame's rocket in North America is attributed to its prolific seed production and because the seeds are often included in prepackaged "wildflower seed" mixes sold for "naturalizing".
 The plants typically produce a low-lying rosette of foliage the first year; in subsequent years, blooming and seed production occurs in tandem throughout the blooming season.
 This species is commonly found in roadside ditches, dumps and in open woodland settings, where it is noticed when in bloom.
 Although it makes an attractive, hardy garden plant, it has been found to be ecologically invasive in North America.

 Hesperis matronalis is propagated by seeds, but desirable individuals, including the double-flowering forms, are propagated from cuttings or division of the clumps.

+Culinary use

-Young leaves are high in vitamin C and can be eaten in salads and have a slightly bitter taste.
-Seeds can be sprouted and also eaten in salads.
+Young leaves are high in vitamin C, slightly bitter, and can be eaten in salads or cooked.
+They are available in the winter months in temperate climates, when few other greens are available.
+The tender shoots of the plant during the spring-time, when cooked, are considered an excellent vegetable.
+The flower buds are eaten as well, and the flowers used for their spicy flavor and bright color.
+Additionally, the seeds of the plant can be sprouted and eaten in salads.

 Distribution

-A garden escape, H. matronalis is found in many areas of Ireland, including Belfast.
+Hesperis matronalis is native to southern Europe from Spain to Turkey, and has been introduced to many other parts of the world with temperate climates.
+H. matronalis is found in many areas of Ireland, including Belfast, as a garden escape.

 Dame's rocket was brought to North America in the 17th century and has since become naturalized there, now growing throughout most of the US and Canada.
 The US Department of Agriculture website has a map showing states and provinces in which the plant has been found.

 In Europe, it is host to the caterpillars of several butterfly species, including the orange tip (Anthocharis cardamines), large white (Pieris brassicae), small white (Pieris rapae), and moths, such as Plutella porrectella.